jhumelsine/jhumelsine.github.io/_posts/2026-05-22-continued-learning.md

 # Building Your Own Learning System
 There is an enormous amount of educational content available.
-You may want to currate your own personal education.
+You may want to curate your own personal education.

 Consider:
 * Keeping notes